carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 #### Copy Strategies

 In this proposal, only 2 strategies will be defined, but in the future, more options can be made available.
-These Strategies and Overrides will apply to all OCI Images that are contains in the Bundle that is being copied.
-Including all OCI Images from the current Bundle and Nested Bundles.
+These Strategies and Overrides will apply to all OCI Images that are contained in the Bundle that is being copied, this includes all OCI Images from the current Bundle and Nested Bundles.

 ##### Copy all OCI Images to the same Repository as the Bundle